keurfonluu/toughio/README.md

 -   `toughio-co2tab`: copy file _CO2TAB_ to the target directory,
 -   `toughio-export`: export TOUGH simulation results to a file for visualization (VTK, VTU, Tecplot or XDMF),
--   `toughio-extract`: extract results from TOUGH main output file and reformat as a TOUGH3 element output file (mostly useful for TOUGH2 output _before_ calling `toughio-export`),
+-   `toughio-extract`: extract results from TOUGH main output file and reformat as a TOUGH3 element or connection output file (mostly useful for TOUGH2 output _before_ calling `toughio-export`),
 -   `toughio-merge`: merge input file, MESH and/or INCON into a single file (for storage or sharing),
 -   `toughio-save2incon`: convert a _SAVE_ file to an _INCON_ file (mostly useful to automatically restart a simulation and reset the counters).

-## Copyright Notice
+## Notice

 toughio Copyright (c) 2020, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of